-When it comes to rest, there are three golden rules: sleep when your baby is sleeping, go to bed early, and nap whenever you can!
+When it comes to rest, there are two golden rules: go to bed early, and nap whenever you can!

-It’s very important for you to recognise the signs and ask for help as soon as possible.
+It’s very important for you to recognise the signs of postnatal depression and ask for help as soon as possible.
 You don’t have to cope by yourself.
+Talk to your GP, your child and family health nurse or another health professional.
 With proper diagnosis and treatment, help and support, people usually make a full recovery from PND.

 Dealing with stress